The Pro 2 2500 was previously our top choice. However, the 2500 has now been discontinued and the 3000 is the recommended alternative.

 Which one would we choose?

-For most, the travel case is a more beneficial inclusion and makes the 2 2500 the brush to opt for, particularly when the 2 brushes clean the teeth as well as each other.
+For many, the travel case is a beneficial inclusion and makes the 2 2500 a desirable option.

 The following table lists the key differences between each brush.

 A more detailed list and explanation of the differences can be found beneath the comparison table.

 |Cleaning Action||3D Oscillating Rotating & Pulsating||3D Oscillating Rotating & Pulsating|